VSArchive/Portfolio-Archive-4/content/posts/2021/create-digitalocean-droplet.md

 ![Enter Host Name](/images/2021/create-digitalocean-droplet/enter-hostname.png)

-- Finally click on Create Droplet.
+- Finally, click on Create Droplet.

 ![Create Droplet](/images/2021/create-digitalocean-droplet/create-droplet.png)

-- Now wait for the droplet to be created, this usually happens under a minute.
+- Now wait for the droplet to be created, this usually happens in under a minute.

 ![Wait](/images/2021/create-digitalocean-droplet/wait-for-creation.png)

 ### Connect to the droplet

-- Once the droplet is created, copy the IP address of the droplet and open terminal in linux or powershell/CMD in windows and use the following command to connect to the droplet.
+- Once the droplet is created, copy the IP address of the droplet and open the terminal in Linux or PowerShell/CMD in windows and use the following command to connect to the droplet.

 ![Copy IP](/images/2021/create-digitalocean-droplet/droplet-ready.png)